List of Melbourne City FC internationals

 Melbourne City Football Club is an association football club based in Melbourne, Victoria, Australia.
 Founded on 12 June 2009 as Melbourne Heart Football Club, it changed names in August 2015 after being bought out by City Football Group.
 From its creation, the club has competed in the A-League, the first tier of soccer in Australia.

-The club has won the FFA Cup once, in 2016, and were runners-up in 2019.

 Melbourne City has always played home games at AAMI Park in Melbourne.
 The club colours and crest were altered from the original red and white colour scheme to "city blue" after the change of control in 2015.
 City has a longstanding rivalry with Melbourne Victory, with whom it contests the Melbourne Derby.

 The following list contains all footballers who have represented their country at full international level whilst being a Melbourne City player.

 Introduction

 Melbourne City's first international was defender Dean Heffernan who appeared for Australia on 6 January 2010, in a 2–2 draw against Kuwait national football team in the 2011 AFC Asian Cup qualification group stage match.
 Australian internationals Tim Cahill and Aaron Mooy are Melbourne City's most-capped players, each appearing in 13 games for the nation while contracted to Melbourne City.
 Jamie Maclaren is the club's top international goalscorer, netting four times for Australia during his tenure with Melbourne City to date.

 The majority of Melbourne City players that have received international caps are for Australia.

 Melbourne City have had a number of players who have represented their country in major international tournaments whilst at the club.